 In October 2008, Neville Johnson was appointed as the Commission's first Deputy Director of Finance and Operations.
 Michael Graham left the Commission as Deputy Director of Insurance in October 2008.
-More recently, the Insurance Division has been restructured into two sections: the International Department is headed by Mike Poulding, who has been promoted to the position of Deputy Director - International Insurance, and a new Deputy Director will join the Commission in the summer of 2009 to head the Supervision Department.
+More recently, the Insurance Division has been restructured into two sections; the International Department is headed by Mike Poulding who has been promoted to the position of Deputy Director - International Insurance, and a new Deputy Director will join the Commission in the summer of 2009 to head the Supervision Department.

-During 2008 3 staff were appointed to Assistant Director level positions - Caroline Bradley in the Insurance Division, Matt Hutchison in the Fiduciary and Intelligence Services Division and Vanessa Harvey in the Finance and Operations Division.
-In early 2009, Kevin Bown was promoted to Deputy Director of the Fiduciary and Intelligence Services Division and David Richings was also promoted to Assistant Director in the Insurance Division.
+During 2008 three staff were appointed to Assistant Director level positions - Caroline Bradley in Insurance, Matt Hutchison in Fiduciary and Vanessa Harvey in Finance and Operations.
+In early 2009, David Richings was also promoted to Assistant Director in the Insurance Division and Kevin Bown to Deputy Director of Fiduciary and Intelligence Services.